Driving Bans & Penalty Points and How to Avoid Them

 - Causing death by driving (this includes various offences)

 - Using a vehicle in a dangerous condition (if a similar offence has been committed within the previous 3 years)

 The minimum period of disqualification for some offences is 12 months.

-For certain offences such as causing death or serious injury by dangerous driving, the minimum period is 2 years.
+For certain offences, such as causing death or serious injury by dangerous driving, the minimum period is two years.
 Certain offences require the driver to pass an extended driving re-test before they can be granted a full driving licence.

 How does exceptional hardship avoid a ban?

 Accumulating 12 points or more is commonly known as ‘totting up’.
 There is more information on our Exceptional Hardship page.

 A driving ban as a result of reaching twelve or more points is supposed to cost money, and cause inconvenience.
 After all, it is meant to be a punishment.
 Therefore the court will only find exceptional hardship when the consequences are something ‘out of the ordinary’.

 Loss of a job is not usually enough in itself, but the consequences of losing your livelihood and the roof over your head is a different matter.

 Exceptional hardship does not need to be financial.
 It can exist if there will be a substantial impact on mental health or if it impacts in other ways.
 Courts are obliged to take into account the impact on others and should have more sympathy when there is to be an impact on innocent third parties.